mgafner/docker-containers/README.md

   * The code is hosted at github https://github.com/tvheadend/tvheadend

 I am running Tvheadend on the host network so it is able to receive the iptv multicast packets.

+## Vice City Multiplayer Server in a Docker
+This is the Vice City Multiplayer Server in a Docker Image.

+see also my extra github repo for this nice server: https://github.com/mgafner/vcmp-server-docker/